 Under the “Devices and drives” section, right-click the hard drive to repair and choose the Properties option.

 Under the “Error checking” section, click the Check button.

 Click the Scan drive option.

-If the utility didn’t find any errors, click the Close button, but if there are errors that couldn’t be repaired, you’ll be prompted to schedule another scan during the next restart.
+If the utility did not find any errors, click the Close button, but if errors cannot be repaired, you will be prompted to schedule another scan during the next restart.

-How to repair hard drive errors using Command Prompt
+Fix hard drive errors on Windows 10 from Command Prompt

-Alternatively, it’s also possible to check and fix for hard drive errors using the Check Disk (chkdsk) tool using Command Prompt with these steps:
+Alternatively, it is also possible to check and fix hard drive errors using the Check Disk (chkdsk) tool from Command Prompt.

-Type the following command to run the chckdsk tool and press Enter:
+Type the following command to run the Check Disk tool and press Enter:

 chkdsk /f c:

-Or if you want to fix bad sectors on the hard drive, then use this command and press Enter:
+(Optional) Type the following command if you want to fix bad sectors on the hard drive and press Enter:

 chkdsk /r c: